Makibaka! Huwag matakot!

 A Filipina migrant is dressed as the Reina of The Labor Export Policy.

-The Labor Export Policy is the legislation that enables and promotes the emigration of Filipino people to enter the global labor force.
-It was started in the 1970s by Dictator Ferdinand Marcos.
+The Labor Export Policy started in 1970s by Dictator Ferdinand Marcos and enables and promotes the emigration of Filipino people to enter the global labor force.

 On the top of her head, she wears a balikbayan box crown.
 The balikbayan box is an icon for Overseas Filipino Workers (OFWs) because when OFWs return home to the Philippines to visit their families, they bring back boxes full of gifts.
 “Balikbayan box” translates to “returning home box"."